ptvan/ptvan.github.io/_posts/2025-06-06-building-AI-apps.md

 title: Building AI apps
 ---

 As a technology matures, the focus gradually shifts from pure research to development tasks such as deploying, scaling and benchmarking.
-While some forms of AI such as the ChatGPT website have been accessible to non-programmers for a while, tools for AI application development have progressed significantly in the last few years.
+Parallel to the [intense general AI usage by non-programmers](https://www.interconnects.ai/p/people-use-ai-more-than-you-think), tools for AI application development have also progressed significantly in the last few years.
 And while I think there is still much progress to be made by AI _researchers_, it's fun to learn some of the things dealt with by AI _developers_ if you were thinking about building an AI-powered app yourself in 2025.

 ### Implementing a backend to query LLMs: APIs and vector databases